counselconfig/lcituksb/README.md

-## Logical Connectives in the Statute Book
+## Logical Connectives in the UK Statute Book

 ### Installation